 How do you clean an oily kitchen exhaust fan?

-Kitchen exhaust fans not only removes moisture from the space but also eliminates odors, fumes, and smoke.
+Kitchen exhaust fans not only remove moisture from the space but also eliminate odors, fumes, and smoke.
 So it is natural for the unit to develop a layer of grease over time.
 And it is also important to clean the greasy exhaust fan before the grease layers up.
-A clean fan will not only look beautiful in your kitchen but also reduces the fire hazard.
-Thanks to the simple design of these units that makes them easy to clean.
+A clean fan will not only look beautiful in your kitchen but also reduce the fire hazard.
+Thanks to the simple design of these units make them easy to clean.